joelbyrnes/ansible-role-centos-ami-builder/README.md

      https://wiki.centos.org/Cloud/AWS

 ## How it works
-This Ansible role works by first creating a temporary stack in your AWS Account which contains a VPC and an EC2 instance.
-This instance is running the official CentOS image and the new CentOS operating system will be installed on a secondary empty EBS volume.
+This Ansible role works by first creating a temporary EC2 instance in your AWS Account.
+This instance is running the official
+CentOS image and the new CentOS operating system will be installed on a secondary empty EBS volume.
 At the end of the installation the instance is stopped and the new AMI is created as an image of the secondary volume.
-The stack and all its resources are destroyed and only the new AMI and its related EBS snapshot remain.
+The instance and all its resources are destroyed and only the new AMI and its related EBS snapshot remain.

 ## How to use it